Denilson15/home/README.md

 ## ✨ Overview

-This project showcases a simple home page layout, including:
+This project showcases a simple home town-themed webpage layout, including:

 - A header section with a navigation bar
 - A main content area with text and images